Qbox-project/qbx_taxijob/README.md

-# qb-taxijob
+# qbx-taxijob
-Taxi Job For QB-Core
+Taxi Job For QBOX